SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

-We said $V_1$ is a perron vector, which is positive, and from the analysis of Sahneh et al., we can conclude that $H_{T}$ is an irreducible matrix.
-So equation (17) only satisfies if $\tau_{11}$ is the inverse of the spectral radius of $H_{T}$.
+We said $V_1$ is a Perron vector, which is positive, and from the analysis of Sahneh et al. \citep{sahneh2013effect}, we can conclude that $H_{T}$ is an irreducible matrix.
+Therefore, from the Perron-Frobenius Theorem for irreducible matrices, we can conclude that $\tau_{11}$ is the inverse of the spectral radius of $H_{T}$.

-If we assume $\tau_{11c}$ is the epidemic threshold, we can say that $\tau_{11c}$ is the spectral radius of the matrix $H_{T}$, which is denoted in equation (16).
-So, for any given infection strength $\tau_{22}$ and coupling level (weak, medium, or large), if the $\tau_{11}$ value is lower than $\tau_{11c}$, we can say the epidemic will die out.
+If we call the epidemic threshold $\tau_{11c}$, we can say that $\tau_{11c}$ is the spectral radius of the matrix $H_{T}$, which is denoted in equation (16).
+So, for any given infection strength $\tau_{22}$ and coupling level, if the $\tau_{11}$ value is lower than $\tau_{11c}$, we can say the epidemic will die out.